aws-powertools/powertools-lambda-typescript/docs/utilities/parameters.md

 ### Installation

 ???+ note
-	This utility supports **[AWS SDK v3 for JavaScript](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/) only**.
+	This utility supports **[AWS SDK for JavaScript v3](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/) only**.
 This allows the utility to be modular, and you to install only the SDK packages you need and keep your bundle size small.

 Depending on the provider you want to use, install the library and the corresponding AWS SDK package: